 Statice (pictured above), another standby, is one of the best flowers for drying and also wonderful when used fresh.
 Easy to grow and great for beginners, this versatile plant’s papery flowers bloom all summer long.

-Direct seed in late fall or early spring or start seed indoors in trays 6 to 8 weeks before your last frost, and plant out while weather is still cool.
+Direct-seed in late fall or early spring or start seed indoors in trays 6 to 8 weeks before your last frost, and plant out while weather is still cool.
 Plants do best when sown directly in the garden.
 Larkspur can be planted in fall in even the coldest corners of the world.
-Speed up germination by chilling seed in a refrigerator or freezer for a week before sowing.
+Speed up germination by chilling seed in a refrigerator or freezer for a week or two before sowing.

-To dry, let all but the top 3 to 4 blooms open, then pick and hang upside down in a warm, dry place out of bright light for 2 weeks.
+To dry, let all but the top 3 to 4 blooms open, then pick and hang upside down in a warm, dark place out of bright light for 2 weeks.

-Grown for their unique textural blooms, celosias are vigorous and free-flowering.
+Grown for their unique textural blooms, celosias (pictured above) are vigorous and free-flowering.
 These easy-to-grow flowers come in a wide variety of shapes, colors, and forms, ranging from a crested cockscomb to spikey, plumed forms that are great accents for bouquets.

-Flower heads get bigger over time, so pick when they are the size that you want, but before they go to seed.
+Flower heads get bigger over time, so pick when they are the size you want, but before they go to seed.
 Celosias often last 2 weeks as fresh flowers.
 To dry them, hang freshly cut stems upside down in a warm, dark place for 2 to 3 weeks or until they are firm to the touch.

-Globe Amaranth have adorable, button-like blooms that look great in bouquets.
+Globe amaranth (pictured above) have adorable, button-like blooms that look great in bouquets.
 This late-summer darling thrives in the heat and is hardworking in both the garden and the vase.

 Start seed indoors in trays 4 to 6 weeks before last frost; transplant out after all danger of frost has passed.
 Freshly harvested flowers can last up to 2 weeks in the vase, and dried flowers look nearly the same as fresh ones.